FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

 ```
 kubectl get node
 ```
-you shall found node are in "ready" status.
+you shall found node are in "ready" status and "VERSION" is v.1.28.9

 #### Deploy FortiWeb VM in dedicated VNET